-- O The National Police Agency, the Immigration Services Agency, and the Ministry of Health, Labour and Welfare hold a briefing session for employer's associations every year, with the aim of enhancing their understanding of the current illegal employment situation.
-The associations are also requested to cooperate by implementing education and guidance to their members on the appropriate employment of foreigners. - Every June, the Immigration Services Agency holds an annual "Illegal Work Prevention Campaign" as a part of the government's "Foreign Workers Issues Awareness Month" for making the employment of foreigners appropriate and preventing illegal employment.
+- O The National Police Agency, the Immigration Services Agency, and the Ministry of Health, Labour and Welfare hold briefing sessions for employer's associations, with the aim of enhancing their understanding of the current illegal employment situation.
+The associations are also requested to cooperate by implementing education and guidance to their members on the appropriate employment of foreigners. - O Every year, the Immigration Services Agency holds an annual "Illegal Work Prevention Campaign" as a part of the government's "Foreign Workers Issues Awareness Month" for making the employment of foreigners appropriate and preventing illegal employment.
 The campaign is aimed at enhancing the understanding of illegal employment of foreigners among the general public, companies that employ foreigners, relevant organizations, and the governments of relevant countries, and at gaining their cooperation.
-In 2019 as well, the Immigration Services Agency conducted the activity of raising awareness regarding the prevention of illegal employment, conducting such as distributing leaflets with the cooperation of the relevant ministries and agencies as well as local authorities, and holding events in each region.
+In 2020, the Immigration Services Agency conducted the activity of raising awareness regarding the prevention of illegal employment by distributing leaflets with the cooperation of the relevant ministries and agencies as well as local authorities.